aliakh/demo-akka-spring/README.md

 ```

 Thirdly, a Spring _@Configuration_ is used to provide the _ActorSystem_ as a Spring bean.
-The _ApplicaionConfiguration_ creates the _ActorSystem_ from the Akka configuration, overriding file _application.conf_ and registers the _SpringExtension_ in it.
+The _ApplicaionConfiguration_ creates the _ActorSystem_ from the Akka configuration, overriding file _application.conf,_ and registers the _SpringExtension_ in it.

 ```